dgdi/public_finance_UCSC/README.md

 To correctly display the notebooks you need to **evaluate** them.
 For the **students of the course** it is advised to use either **SageMath** or **CoCalc**:

  * **SageMath** - [download](http://www.sagemath.org/download.html) and install SageMath 9.2 (SageMath 9.3, the latest version, does not display correctly some formulas) on your computer.
 Run SageMath Notebook and open the notebook of interest.
 See below for a step-by-step videoguide.
  * **CoCalc** - This option does not require any setup on your computer and so it is recommended if you are incurring problems during the installation of Sagemath.
-Cocalc  acan be used as an anonymous user or as a registered user.
+You can use CoCalc anonimously or as a registered user.
 When using CoCalc as an anonymous user, your session is temporary and all your data is wiped after some time of inactivity.
 Otherwise, you can sign up for a free account (you just need an e-mail) that allows you to store your data (more than enough for the purpose of this course).

 Here you can find video guides to open notebooks with [SageMath](http://www.dgdi.me/data/video/open_notebooks_sagemath.mp4) and [CoCalc](http://www.dgdi.me/data/video/open_notebooks_cocalc.mp4).